Milillo-lab/Geospatial_Framework_For_Humanitarian_Relief/Demo/README.md

 		into the ./Data folder.
  How_to_Downloads - instructions can be followed if necessary.
- Also, in the case of Building downloading (Section A) is not working due to the server issues, all_buildings_selected_region.rar can be downloaded from the Zenodo and its content pasted inside ./Outputs/A - This will allow the HADAW to work without problems in the incoming sections.
+ Also, in the case of Building downloading (Section A) is not working due to the server issues, cleaned_buildings_selected_region.rar can be downloaded from the Zenodo and its content pasted inside ./Outputs/A - This will allow the HADAW to work without problems in the incoming sections.

 ## The code is modular;
  once completely run, all of the pipeline can get the necessary data from